Select your programme and preferred start date to begin your application.

 In consultation with the Programme Director, you will choose from a range of option courses.
 We particularly recommend:

 Students will be equipped to:

-This programme trains you for a wide range of roles within environmental consultancy, national and local government, non-profit organisations, education or research.
-Your choice of courses and your dissertation project can be tailored towards your chosen career path.
+This programme prepares students for a wide range of roles within environmental consultancy, national and local government, non-profit organisations, education or research.
+The choice of option courses and dissertation projects can be tailored towards your chosen career path.